naristo/inalum/README.md

-# Sharing - Deploy elastic-stack using docker-compose
+# Deploy elastic-stack using docker-compose

 ## Requirement